China reports new human case of H7N9 bird flu

 The H7N9 bird flu first infected three people in China in March 2013.
 Since then, it has since infected more than 450 people, killing 175 of them.

-In March, police in southwestern China detained three people for spreading rumors about the bird flu strain.
+In March, police in southwestern China detained three people for spreading rumours about the bird flu strain.
+(Reporting by Brenda Goh; Editing by Clarence Fernandez)